 Coastal Hazards and Resilience

-SECOORA and the Southeast & Caribbean Disaster Resilience (SCDRP), partnered to host a panel to highlight climate related sea level changes, data needs related to climate resilience, and to share insights on mitigating the threats of rising seas.
+SECOORA and the Southeast & Caribbean Disaster Resilience Partnership (SCDRP), partnered to host a panel to highlight climate related sea level changes, data needs related to climate resilience, and to share insights on mitigating the threats of rising seas.
 Gary Mitchum (University of South Florida) highlighted coastal flooding due to high tide and ocean atmosphere variability.
 Mitchum showcased the Flooding Days Projection tool that incorporates sea level rise, modulations of the tides and ocean atmosphere variability.
 Ben Kirtman (University of Miami) discussed how scientists can predict the acute flooding risk.
 Jan Mackinnon (Georgia Department of Natural Resources) discussed how coastal managers assess resiliency and implement changes on the ground.
 Mackinnon highlighted the need for bathymetry – nearshore, offshore, lidar, and sand source data to support resilience efforts.
 Watch the video recording here.

 - SECOORA Board Meeting Slides